sacot41/SCHm10/README.md

 # Install

-You can either install through the Arduino Library Manager
+You can either install through the Arduino Library Manager.

 # Example